-Youth participants will engage with the history of the past to create history of their future by reimagining their identity and presence in society.
+Youth participants will engage with the history of the past to create a history of their future by reimagining their identity and presence in society.
 We will explore alternative documentary methods and archival practices to include narratives often erased from these records.
-Youth will work in pairs to discuss the meaning and importance of self preservation as a radical tool to reimagine and manifest the stories they desire to leave behind.
-Engaging in both spiritual and critical dialogue of the past, present, and future, youth will produce portraits using prisms to create an alternative narrative and image.
+Youth will work in pairs to discuss the meaning and importance of self-preservation as a radical tool to reimagine and manifest the stories they desire to leave behind.
+Engaging in both spiritual and critical dialogue of the past, present, and future, youth will produce portraits using prisms and instant photography to create an alternative narrative and image.
 These photographs will be used to build a tangible archive and a digital archive on Instagram.

-This workshop is best suited for participants ages 16 to 24.
+This workshop is best suited for participants ages 16 to 24 and will take place at 4339 Leimert Boulevard, Los Angeles, 90008.
+Please RSVP to reserve a spot here.